-For Optometry and Audiology in Wales
+For Optometry Compliance in Wales

 Are you compliant?

 Welsh Government’s proposed reform for the provision of, and improved access to, ophthalmic services through the expansion of eye care services delivered on the high street by optometrists will result in an increase in clinical healthcare waste being produced at these sites.
-The proposals are summarised In NHS Wales’ document ‘NHS Wales Eye Health Care – Future Approach for Optometry Services’.
+The proposals are summarised in NHS Wales’ document ‘NHS Wales Eye Health Care – Future Approach for Optometry Services’.

-Optometrists are classified as producers of healthcare waste and as such they are subject to the requirements of the Welsh Health Technical Memorandum (WHIM) 07-01 in Wales, and the Health Technical Memorandum (HTM) 07-01 in England.
+Optometrists are classified as producers of healthcare waste and as such they are subject to the requirements of the Welsh Health Technical Memorandum (WHTM) 07-01 in Wales, and the Health Technical Memorandum (HTM) 07-01 in England.
 As Hazardous waste is generated in optometry, opticians are also subject to the Hazardous Waste (England and Wales) Regulations 2005.

 This information page seeks to provide an overview of the waste types and the associated packaging and segregation requirements for optometry waste in line with UK Guidance and Legislation.
-Waste generated from audiologists is also considered on this page.

 Offensive Hygiene Waste (Non-Hazardous)